robgg/RockPaperScissors/README.md

 * For a lack of requirement, a game instance is not designed to be persisted, or 'recognized' in any way.
 This would likely not be the case for anything but demonstration code.

 * For the same reason, factory methods, repositories, etc. have been omitted.
+The static import of enum Bet in the tests is solely to enhance readability and would not occur in any project slightly more complex.